article · Certification difficulty & pass rates

 Is Azure Fundamentals Hard?
 AZ-900 Difficulty

-Azure Fundamentals / AZ-900 difficulty: 20/100 RoleMath score, official exam facts, study sequence, employer-language context, and AI caveats.
+Azure Fundamentals / AZ-900 difficulty: entry stage, official exam facts, study sequence, employer-language context, and AI caveats.

 Build my personalized career plan

-Azure Fundamentals / AZ-900 is foundational in the RoleMath difficulty model: 20/100.
-That score is a transparent estimate from official/source-backed exam facts, not an exam outcome percentage and not a prediction about you.
+Azure Fundamentals / AZ-900 sits at the entry stage: the vendor asks for no prior experience.
+That comes from the vendor's own published guidance, not from an exam outcome percentage and not from a prediction about you.
 The practical question is whether cloud vocabulary, Azure service families, governance, security, pricing, and support concepts matches the work you can already do.

 Key takeaways

-• The page maps the credential to role contexts such as IT Security Operations Specialist, Data Analyst, Cloud Support Associate, then uses role tasks to shape study priorities.
+• The page maps the credential to role contexts such as Cloud Support Associate, Technical Support Engineer, then uses role tasks to shape study priorities.

 • Employer-language and AI rows are context for preparation, not evidence that the credential creates a job outcome.